 Seeing a cockroach is the most common way to know they have invaded a home.
-Sightings often occur in kitchens, bathrooms or other rooms that have plumbing.
+Sightings often occur in kitchens, bathrooms, or other rooms that have plumbing.
 These insects are attracted to moisture and food sources in the home.
 Cockroaches are nocturnal insects, therefore seeing one during the day could indicate a serious infestation.
 Cockroach feces will also be visible during an infestation.
-Depending on the variety of cockroach, the feces will either look like ground pepper, or if there are larger cockroaches in the structure, the feces will be larger and cylindrical.
-The quantity of visible feces can be a good indicator of the level of an infestation.
+Depending on the variety of cockroaches, the feces will either look like ground pepper or if there are larger cockroaches in the structure, the feces will be larger and cylindrical.
+The number of visible feces can be a good indicator of the level of an infestation.

 How Do Cockroaches Enter a Home or Building?

-Cockroaches are excellent hitchhikers: easily transported into structures through boxes, book bags, grocery bags, purses and second-hand appliances.
-Some varieties can enter into a structure from the outdoors coning in under door thresholds or other cracks and crevices.
+Cockroaches are excellent hitchhikers: easily transported into structures through boxes, book bags, grocery bags, purses, and second-hand appliances.
+Some varieties can enter into a structure from the outdoors coming in under door thresholds or other cracks and crevices.

 Why Do Cockroaches Enter Structures?

 Cockroaches enter homes and buildings to find food, water, and shelter.
 They prefer starchy foods and meats, but they are truly scavenging omnivores, devouring any scraps of food or crumbs that are left out.
 German cockroaches, in particular, will feed on almost anything including soap, glue, and toothpaste.